 Loud ‘hello, hello, hello’s’ interrupted our argument.
 A horde of vendors on a fishing boat hooked to the side of Tarek’s vessel clambered on deck, hawking plastic pyramids.
 More of Ahmed’s brothers?
 My husband had the grace to laugh.

 Look, it wasn’t all bad.
-The sight of the burnished Theban hills about 30 minutes outside Luxor, home to the terraced temple of Hatshepsut, the Valley of the Kings, and Tutankhamen’s tomb, was good.
+The sight of the burnished Theban hills about 30 minutes outside Luxor, home to the terraced temple of Hatshepsut, the Valley of the Kings, and Tutankhamun’s tomb, was good.

 We saw a man in a flowing robe talking into his cell phone from the back of his donkey, people washing at the water’s edge, the minarets of mosques piercing dusty skylines … and some spectacular sunsets!

-We stopped at the Temple of Edfu, dedicated to Horus, and paid homage to old reptiles at the ruins of Kom Ombo, a temple devoted to falcon-god Horus and crocodile-god Sobek, about an hour outside Aswan.
+We stopped at the Temple of Edfu, dedicated to Horus, and paid homage to old reptiles at the ruins of Kom Ombo, a temple devoted to falcon god Horus and crocodile god Sobek, about an hour outside Aswan.

 The site of Gebel el-Silsila – a boulder balancing atop a rock pinnacle between cliffs of Nubian sandstone and limestone, quarries that once supplied ancient Egypt with building materials, made the invisible bond between past and present almost tangible.

 It was as we approached Aswan that the sounds of a scuffle broke out on deck.
-We looked around to see Casper land a left hook to Tarek’s jaw.
+We looked around to see Casper land a left hook on Tarek’s jaw.
 ‘Touch my wife again and see what happens,’ he yelled!

 I wanted to applaud.